 - Recommended type/quantity of oil or lacquer for oiled and untreated wood floorings so they can achieve their intended durability.
-See requirement Durability of floor coverings O42 for more information. - Recommended finish products (e.g., oil, lacquer and other surface treatments) in case of flooring refurbishment.
-If there are suitable Nordic Ecolabel finish products, these are to be recommended. - information about how the service life of the flooring can be extended through renovation e.g., sanding and surface treatment.
+See requirement Durability of floor coverings O43 for more information. - Recommended finish products (e.g., oil, lacquer and other surface treatments) in case of flooring refurbishment.
+If there are suitable type I Ecolabel finish products or low emitting coating products in accordance with the Directive 2004/42/EC, these are to be recommended. - Information about how the service life of the flooring can be extended through renovation e.g., sanding and surface treatment.